pelithne/appservice-to-containerapp/exercise3.md

 ## 7. Deploy Container App
-Because environment is internal-only, ingress must be *internal*.
-We'll front it later with Front Door to expose the app to the public internet.
+Because environment is internal-only, we'll front it later with Front Door to expose the app to the public internet.

 ```bash
 az containerapp create \